GRF

 Having an integrated approach to crisis comms is also crucial.
 We never talk of “social media crisis” or “PR crisis”.
 There is no such a thing.
 Instead, we talk brand crises, and design solutions that factor in all channels.

 We engage the CEOs directly.
-We become their advisors on their road to becoming the leaders that stakeholders trust, media listen to, and employees follow.
+We become advisors on their road to building real legacy and partners in their mission to bring real change in the organization.
+We equip them in their way to become the leaders that stakeholders trust, media listen to, and employees follow.
 These are invaluable assets in a crisis, and we make sure we have them in place.
 CEOs show the company’s transparency, its beliefs, and their swift intervention in times of need may cut a crisis incredibly short.

-And of course, we always look at rebuilding the lost reputation.
-We treat preparation with seriousness, management with agility, and recovery with creativity, care and courage.
+Does this mean there is no hope if a crisis hits you hard?
+Definitely not – where there’s a team wanting to keep building there is also a silver lining waiting to be found.
+Lost reputation needs rebuilding – meaning research, strategy and creativity.
+We treat preparation with seriousness, management with agility, and recovery with care and courage.
 With a strong backbone in research, we develop smart strategies and challenge our creative team to build campaigns tailored to meet the needs revealed in the post-crisis analysis.
+And who knows, you might get to see that concert after all.

 `Cause when you can solve the tough ones, everything is easier.
 And if there’s a moment when it all seems too difficult, drop us a line, at GRF+ we thrive on difficult tasks.
 Contact Sorina Mihail at sorina.mihail@grf.plus to find out more about our capabilities and what you can do to start preparing for the next crisis.